yoyoberenguer/GameControllerTester/README.md

 The Game controller must be connected to the PC via a USB key (bluetooth) or directly with a usb cable.

-A new version will be developped to include bluetooth connections.

 1. Connect you usb Joystick
 2. Download Assets directory and start Joystick.exe